 Oil: I use olive oil.
 You can substitute canola/sunflower oil, avocado oil or unsalted butter.

 Broth and Water: A combination of both vegetable broth and water creates the right balance of flavor.
 Don't use only vegetable broth, or the soup will be too salty.
-You can substitute in chicken broth if you like.
+You can substitute in chicken broth or beef broth if you like.

 First of all, miso paste doesn't blend well when dropped into boiling liquid.
 You might end up with chunks of miso that don't dissolve.
 Also, miso is a fermented food with micoflora and enzymes that would be destroyed in boiling water.